pauby/raedrizk-workshops/exercises/ansible_windows/8-chocolatey/README.md

       var: ansible_chocolatey
 ```

-The first task uses the `win_chocolatey_facts` to gather all the available information from chocolatey on the target Windows machine, and will store this information in a variable named `ansible_chocolatey`, which we are using the `debug` module to print the contents of to examine them closer.
+The first task uses `win_chocolatey_facts` to gather all the available information from Chocolatey on the target Windows machine, and will store this information in a variable named `ansible_chocolatey`, which is using the `debug` module to print the contents of to examine them closer.

-Add your new playbook to your source control repo, and sync your project in Ansible Tower, then create and run a new Job template with the following values:
+Add your new playbook to your source control repo, and sync your project in Ansible Tower, then create and run a new job template with the following values:

 | Key         | Value                                            | Note |